OpenDSA/OpenDSA/RST/en/PL/FP3.rst

 ------------------------

-In the previous section, we limited our treatment of list-processing functions to operating on *flat* lists of integers, that is, list that do not themselves contain nested inner lists.
+In the previous section, we limited our treatment of list-processing functions to operating on *flat* lists of integers, that is, lists that do not themselves contain nested inner lists.
 In this section, we will consider how to operate on lists that can contain not only integers, but also lists.
 This will lead to a discussion of *deep recursion*,